marquesafonso/scraping101_py/README.md

 ## Usage

-This small project is meant to exemplify how one can easily scrape a newspaper website -this is a free access website, you'd selenium should log in actions be required - to retrieve articles and respective content, writing the results to a csv file with one article per line.
+This small project is meant to exemplify how one can easily scrape a newspaper website - this is a free access website, you'd use selenium should log in actions be required - to retrieve articles and respective content, writing the results to a csv file with one article per line.

 The approach is ammenable to feed downstream Natural Language Processing applications, especially if combined with the Mediacloud API endpoint for identifying article urls of interest.